jendave/ironsmith-compendiums/README.md

 ### Oracles

-By default, the Oracles will be integrated into the Oracle Tree in the Character Sheet.
+By default, the standard Ironsmith Oracles will be integrated into the Oracle Tree in the Character Sheet.
 The Ironsworn Classic and/or Ironsworn Delve rulesets must be enabled.

+To enable the Flavor Pack oracles in the Oracle Tree, use the [Custom Folder](#optional-installation---use-custom-folders-to-add-character-sheet-oracles) below

 ![Character Sheet - Oracles Tree](https://github.com/jendave/ironsmith-compendiums/blob/main/docs/oracle-tree-character-sheet.jpg?raw=true)